SourabhSejwal/Uss-file-encryptor/README.md

 4. If the interface does not show up on the screen immediately, please wait patiently for a few moments.
 The application may take some time to load all necessary components and display the user interface.

+5. Please makesure that your antivirus is not interfering the executable file

-5. If there is any issue please do let us know
+6. If there is any issue, please do let us know :)

 Thank you for using our application.
 We hope you find it informative and enjoyable to use.